HasangerGames/suroi-wiki/app/(wiki)/buildings/articles/construction_site.md

 - Loot the Flint Crate first as it has the best loot in the building but be careful as another player might try to blow up the barrels instantly killing you.
 - The [Road Blocks](/obstacles/roadblock) and [Sandbags](/obstacles/sandbags) are good cover, but grenades can fly over them, forcing you out.
+- Use the [Bunker Entrance](/obstacles/bunker_entrance)for cover, as it is indestructible and has good positioning.
 # Trivia
+- The construction site was the first hint of a multi-story building in the game.
+- One day, the bunker entrance may open...
 # History

 - [v0.19.0](https://github.com/HasangerGames/suroi/releases/tag/v0.19.0)